jlgrimes/bed-bot/README.md

 ## Cron Job

-The currently implemented cron job runs `!update` once every **hour**.
+The currently implemented cron job runs `!update-all` once every **hour**.
 This ensures that everyone's stats are up to date with Hive all the time.

 ## User Commands